plugin-icon

 Built for ticket promotion

-GigRoute Events is designed to help visitors move from event discovery to ticket action.
-Each event can include a Ticket URL, venue information, date and time, city, state, country, event type, status, and optional poster image.
+GigRoute Events helps visitors move from event discovery to ticket action.
+Each event can include a Ticket URL, venue information, date and time, city, state, country, event type, status, and an optional poster image.

 This makes it easier to build pages such as: